ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer. Use the

 Stem cell transplantation/bone marrow

 For some children with Stage IV extraocular retinoblastoma, a stem cell transplant may be recommended.
 The child is first treated with high doses of chemotherapy (and/or radiation therapy) to destroy as many cancer cells as possible, then the transplantation takes place.
 A stem cell transplant is a medical procedure in which healthy, highly specialized cells, called hematopoietic stem cells, are given to a patient, either to replace bone marrow that contains cancer or to help the patient’s bone marrow recover after other cancer treatment.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 Today, this procedure is more commonly called a stem cell transplant, rather than bone marrow transplant, because it is the stem cells in the blood that are typically being transplanted, not the actual bone marrow tissue.

 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as results of any previous treatment and the patient’s age and general health.
 Side effects depend on the type of transplant, your child’s general health, and other factors.
-Learn more about stem cell and bone marrow transplantation
+Learn more about the basics of stem cell and bone marrow transplantation

 Getting care for symptoms and side effects